rstrobl/pmwiki-deb/README.md

 ## Updating upstream package

-* clone this repository and run `uscan` from the root of it
+* clone this repository and run `uscan` from the root of the latest version
 * extract the downloaded upstream package
-* move the debian directory into it
+* copy the debian directory from the latest version into it
 * run `dch -v newversion-1`
 * add entry: "New upstream release."
 * apply patches by running: `while dquilt push; do dquilt refresh; done`